giantswarm/harbor-app/README.md

 Here we define the Harbor chart with its templates and default configuration.

 **What is this app?**

+It is a chart and container repository that runs upon Kubernetes and provide some functionality like vulnerability scanning or signing artifacts.

 **Why did we add it?**

+Some of our customers like to have the artifacts controlled by them.

 **Who can use it?**

+It can be used in all type of installations across providers.

 ## Installing